 Delivering the keynote address at the summit on Tuesday, President Jacob Zuma had urged black business to put the interests of South Africa first when making decisions at the summit, but implied that Busa was not interested in engaging with the state.

 “The unity of the business sector is paramount in ensuring the achievement of the transformation goals.
-As government, we need a unified and united business voice to work with.”

 “I intended to see Business Unity South Africa last month ... but they were not available at the time,” he said.